 So, cater to your health and try to live productive lives [Titus 3:14; cf. 3:9-11].
 There are sensible ways to do such things.
 Good schooling tends to help.

 Not Jesus but holistic health is your greatest need

 Jesus said, "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."
 [Mark 2:17, cf. Matt 9:12-13].
 He called Paul, who taught, "Cretans are always liars, evil brutes, lazy gluttons . . .
 This testimony is true . . .
 To the pure, all things are pure [Titus 1:12, 13, 15].

-❖ Paul says here that pure liars are pure - and presumably he had not met and all Cretans either.
+◎ Paul says here that pure liars are pure - and presumably he had not met all Cretans either.
 We had better recognise morbid prejudice and take the perpetrators of it to account.

 Mass murderer teaches blamelessness

 "An elder [a somewhat technical term] must be blameless, the husband of but one wife [Titus 1:6-7]."